amitmerchant1990/reverie/README.md

 ## Using Reverie on GitHub Pages

+Setting up Reverie on GitHub Pages is as simple as it gets!

 ### 1. Fork Reverie to your User Repository

 Fork this repository, then rename the repository to `yourgithubusername.github.io`.